 Or if you prefer to move at your own pace, use our self-guided Millennium Park Tour.

-For beer-connoisseurs, see our post where to find Chicago’s best craft beer.
+TIP: Beer connoisseurs might want to take a look at our post covering where to find Chicago's best craft beer.

 Learn more about the river and the riverwalk itself on our Riverwalk and History Tour.